jsailo/notes/docs/rebased-and-soapbox-tutorials/03-installing-soapbox.md

 title: Installing Soapbox
 ---

 Soapbox is the frontend with which users (or you) will interact with your Fediverse site.
+It involves fetching the zip file from the Soapbox server and unzipping the files on your server.
+That's all there is to it.

 1. Use the `curl` command to fetch the latest build.